kct2020/goutpal-com-skeleventy/site/allopurinol/index.md

 	<tbody style="vertical-align:top;">
 		<tr id="kidney">
 			<td><a href="/888/allopurinol-tablets-kidney-disease/">Does Allopurinol Affect the Kidneys?</a></td>
-			<td>Allopurinol tablets are a must for gout But what if you also have kidney problems?
+			<td>Allopurinol tablets are a must for gout.
+But what if you also have kidney problems?
 See if taking allopurinol pills can help if you also have kidney disease.</td>
 		</tr>
 		<tr id="should">
 			<td><a href="/964/is-allopurinol-or-allopurinal-the-best-gout-treatment/">Should you Stop taking Allopurinol During a Gout Attack?</a></td>